History of Kashmir: Etymology

 According to folk etymology, the name "Kashmir" means "desiccated land" (from the Sanskrit: ka = water and shimīra = desiccate).
 In the Rajatarangini, a history of Kashmir written by Kalhana in the mid-12th century, it is stated that the valley of Kashmir was formerly a lake.
 According to Hindu mythology, the lake was drained by the great rishi or sage, Kashyapa, son of Marichi, son of Brahma, by cutting the gap in the hills at Baramulla (Varaha-mula).
 When Kashmir had been drained, Kashyapa asked Brahmins to settle there.
-This is still the local tradition, and in the existing physical condition of the country, we may see some ground for the story which has taken this form.
+This is still the local tradition, and in the existing physical condition of the country, there is some ground for the story which has taken this form.
 The name of Kashyapa is by history and tradition connected with the draining of the lake, and the chief town or collection of dwellings in the valley was called Kashyapa-pura, which has been identified with Kaspapyros of Hecataeus (apud Stephanus of Byzantium) and Kaspatyros of Herodotus (3.102, 4.44).
 Kashmir is also believed to be the country meant by Ptolemy's Kaspeiria.
 Cashmere is an archaic spelling of Kashmir, and in some countries it is still spelled this way.